-54. I am grateful to all those who assisted in the work of the inspection and the great efforts that were made to ensure I was provided with all the support and information necessary to conduct a thorough review.
+53. I am grateful to all those who assisted in the work of the inspection and the great efforts that were made to ensure I was provided with all the support and information necessary to conduct a rigorous and detailed review of the use of the investigatory powers that fall within my remit.